 Siri was first released back in 2011 and has truly revolutionized the way people interact with content on the web.
 Siri statistics show that it is still very popular, and it is not hard to see why.
 This smart voice assistant recognizes voice queries and comes up with the best answers and solutions.

 Millions of people use these devices nowadays, and they have many options to choose from.
 Besides Siri, there is also Alexa, Google Now, Cortana, Bixby, and numerous others.

 However, it is still one of the most popular smart assistants out there.
 Is it because it was the first of its kind, or is it because it is still the best?
 Let’s find out.

 Siri Stats that Prove the Future Is Already Here (Editor’s Picks)

-Today, more than one billion devices feature voice assistant services.
+- More than one billion devices feature voice assistant services

-According to Google, 52% of people keep their smart speakers in the living room.
+- About 45% of people keep their smart speakers in the bedroom

-2. Data from September 2018 showed that Apple Siri was used on 44% of smartphones in the U.S.A.
+1. Latest available data shows that Siri is used on 44% of smartphones in the U.S.A.

 3. 98% of smartphone users have tried Siri but most of them don’t use it.